-By the law in the UAE, as well as based on the Dubai Land Department’s regulations, agents are entitled to receive a fee when a tenancy contract is signed.
-There is none clause stating that agents hold the right to continue receiving that fee every time a contract is renewed.
-However, some agents do include a renewal fee in the contract and if the tenant has unintentionally agreed to that by signing that contract, he is compelled to whatever is stated in this contract and is, therefore, obliged to pay a fee upon renewal.
+By UAE law, as well as Dubai Land Department regulations, agents are entitled to receive a fee when a tenancy contract is signed.
+But there is no clause stating that agents hold the right to continue receiving that fee every time a tenant’s contract is renewed.
+However, some rental contracts will include a renewal fee stipulation and, if the tenant has signed that contract, they are legally bound to honour it.
+The lesson?
+Read your contract carefully to avoid this unnecessary fee.

-Real estate agents can receive fees for the assistance they have provided to the landlord in order for him find a new tenant, and for facilitating the renting process between the tenant and the landlord.
-The agents, however, have no right to claim an additional fee if the contract is renewed between the tenant and the landlord, as this procedure does not require any kind of facilitation from the part of the agent.
-The law is also clear when it comes to contractual agreements between parties, which is why tenants should either negotiate the terms of the contract or simply refuse to work with an agent who asks them for renewal fees.
-Tenants could also file a complaint with RERA in case the agent continues asking them for a renewal fee.
+Real estate agents receive fees for the assistance they have provided to the landlord in order for him to find a new tenant, and for facilitating the renting process between the tenant and the landlord.
+However, if the contract is renewed between the tenant and the landlord, this procedure does not require facilitation from the agent and, therefore, there is no claim for an additional fee.
+The law is also clear when it comes to contractual agreements between parties, which is why tenants should negotiate the terms of the contract before signing.
+If an agent insists on charging a renewal fee without prior agreement, tenants can file a complaint with RERA.

 This Blog is made available for educational purposes only, in addition to providing you with general information and a general understanding of its content, including referenced laws and regulations, and not to provide specific legal advice.
 The Blog should not be used as a substitute for competent advice from a licensed professional.